Forensic Scientist

 Why?

-Asked by lucresia almost 9 years ago
+Asked by lucresia over 9 years ago

 I wasn't aware that there were theories other than: Do the right thing.
 Don't do the wrong thing.